lyteword/chspurgeon-tod/volume-3/psalm-62.md

 **Verse 11.**

-1\.How God speaks. *"Once, "* plainly, powerfully, immutably, etc.
+1\.
+How God speaks. *"Once, "* plainly, powerfully, immutably, etc.

-2\.How we should hear. *Twice,* continually, in heart as well as ear, observantly in practice, in spirit as well as in letter.
+2\.
+How we should hear. *Twice,* continually, in heart as well as ear, observantly in practice, in spirit as well as in letter.

 **Verses 11-12.** The constant union of power and mercy in the language of Scripture.